-Figure 99: Background distribution for the PVDIS forward calorimeter at the production luminosity of a liquid deuteron target.
+Figure 101: Background distribution for the PVDIS forward calorimeter at the production luminosity of a liquid deuteron target.
 Background for the inner radius ($R\sim1.2$ m) and higher-radiation azimuthal region is shown.
 The energy deposition originated from background is compatible to that of high energy pions.

-Figure 100: Calorimeter pion and electron efficiency for the PVDIS experiment, evaluated with the presence of background at eight typical regions on the calorimeter.
+Figure 102: Calorimeter pion and electron efficiency for the PVDIS experiment, evaluated with the presence of background at eight typical regions on the calorimeter.

-Figure 101: Trigger efficiency for electrons (a) and pions (b) for the SIDIS large angle calorimeter.
+Figure 103: Trigger efficiency for electrons (a) and pions (b) for the SIDIS large angle calorimeter.
 The target trigger threshold is approximately $P_e=3~{\rm GeV}/c$.
 Only the (high-background) innerradius region is shown here.

-Figure 102: Trigger efficiency for pions in the SIDIS forward calorimeter for electron triggers (a) and MIP triggers (b).
+Figure 104: Trigger efficiency for pions in the SIDIS forward calorimeter for electron triggers (a) and MIP triggers (b).
 Only the (high-background) inner-radius region is shown here.

-Figure 103: Trigger efficiency curves for the PVDIS configuration.
+Figure 105: Trigger efficiency curves for the PVDIS configuration.

-previously in Section 10.7.2) combined with EC trigger capability results described above.
+of the trigger rate from EC can be performed using the realistic background simulation (described previously in Section 10.7.2) combined with EC trigger capability results described above.
 The EC trigger rate will then be combined with gas Cherenkov trigger rate to obtain the expected DAQ trigger rates and to make sure they can be handled by the DAQ system.
-For SIDIS experiments on 3 He, the luminosity will be up to 3×10^{36} cm $^{-2}$ s $^{-1}$ on 3 He target and additional about 3.7×10^{36} cm $^{-2}$ s $^{-1}$ on target glass windows.
+For SIDIS experiments on 3 He, the luminosity will be up to $3\times10^{36}~{\rm cm}^{-2}{\rm s}^{-1}$ on 3 He target and additional about $3.7\times10^{36}~{\rm cm}^{-2}{\rm s}^{-1}$ on target glass windows.
 Target collimators (described previously in Section 10.7.2) will be used to reduce backgrounds from the glass windows.
 The SIDIS triggers are formed from EC in combination with Cherenkov, MRPC and SPD.
 The FAEC will also provide MIP trigger for hadron detection.
 Trigger rate estimation for SIDIS is carried out similar to the PVDIS case.
 Results for both PVDIS and SIDIS trigger rates will be presented in Section 14.